Wood Badge: Ticket

 The phrase 'working your ticket' comes from a story attributed in Scouting legend to Baden-Powell: Upon completion of a British soldier's service in India, he had to pay the cost of his ticket home.
 The most affordable way for a soldier to return was to engineer a progression of assignments that were successively closer to home.

 Part of the transformative power of the Wood Badge experience is the effective use of metaphor and tradition to reach both heart and mind.
 In most Scout associations, "working your ticket" is the culmination of Wood Badge training.
 Participants apply themselves and their new knowledge and skills to the completion of items designed to strengthen the individual's leadership and the home unit's organizational resilience in a project or "ticket".
 The ticket consists of specific goals that must be accomplished within a specified time, often 18 months due to the large amount of work involved.
 Effective tickets require much planning and are approved by the Wood Badge course staff before the course phase ends.
 Upon completion of the ticket, a participant is said to have earned his way back to Gilwell.

 On completion

 After completion of the Wood Badge course, participants are awarded the insignia in a Wood Badge bead ceremony.
-They receive automatic membership in 1st Gilwell Park Scout Group or Gilwell Troop 1.
-These leaders are henceforth called Gilwellians or Wood Badgers.
+They receive automatic membership in the notional 1st Gilwell Park Scout Group or Gilwell Troop 1.
+Within scouting, these leaders are henceforth called Gilwellians or Wood Badgers.
 It is estimated that worldwide over 100,000 Scouters have completed their Wood Badge training.
-The 1st Gilwell Scout Group meets annually during the first weekend in September at Gilwell Park for the Gilwell Reunion.
-Gilwell Reunions are also held in other places, often on that same weekend.